hhoffstaette/kernel-patches/README.md

 Enjoy!

-**Current status (2018-05-31)**
+**Current status (2018-08-07)**

-- 4.18 will be the next series; no time for 4.17.
-- 4.16 is my current production series until EOL.
+- 4.18 is my current production series until EOL.
-- all other branches <4.16 are EOL.
+- all other branches <4.18 are EOL.